PepsiCo buys Chinese snack brand Be & Cheery for $705 million | MarketScreener

 Haoxiangni, which is based in the eastern city of Hangzhou, said in a separate filing that it had decided to sell as it wanted to focus on the jujube business.

-Founded in 2003, Be & Cheery is one of the largest online snack companies in China and reported revenues of about 5 billion yuan in 2019, the companies said.
+Founded in 2003, Be & Cheery is one of the largest online snack companies in China and reported revenues of about 5 billion yuan ($711.7 million) in 2019, the companies said.

 The transaction is subject to a Haoxiangni shareholder vote, certain regulatory approvals and other customary conditions, they said.